-The Board of Directors consists of 3 members, including the Chairman and two directors.
-The Board of Directors has appointed the Chairman of the Board of Directors as "Executive Chairman," granting him/her, in addition to the powers provided by law and by the Articles of Association, all powers for the ordinary and extraordinary administration of the Company.
+The Board of Directors consists of at least 5 and no more than 9 Directors.
+The Shareholders' Meeting establishes the number of Directors within these limits.
 As a rule, the Board of Directors meets every month to examine and resolve on operational developments, final results, proposals concerning the 231 Model and strategically important transactions, as well as specific matters reserved to the Board by law or the articles of association.